rtourneur/plateforme/logitheque/recipes/roles/tomcat/README.md

 =========

 This role manages tasks for tomcat infrastructure component.
-Most work is done by this role, but the final deployment is managed by the Tomcat_application_deployer role
+Most work is done by this role, but the final deployment is managed by the Tomcat_application_deployer role (this chain is managed by the tomcat playbook)

+The component descriptor (Ansible playbook) for this component can define variables as in the example below :

+image: "polymont/tomcat:8"
+ports:
+  tomcat:
+    host: "10080"
+    container: "8080"
+  ssh:
+    host: "10022"
+    container: "22"
+link:
+  container: "mysql"
+  alias: "formation"
+appserver:
+  path: "formation-tp3-web/target"
+  war: "formation-tp3-web-0.0.1-SNAPSHOT.war"

+appserver.path defines the path of the war file in the project (target of the build) appserver.war defines the name of the war file

 Requirements
 ------------